Gamedev-Projects-2025/Necrocracy-Enter-the-ballot/README.md

 Thank you [remove.bg](https://www.remove.bg/) for removing all the backgrounds from our images!

 Thank you google images for helping me find all the assets I need!

+Thank you Inshot for helping us editing the trailer!

 Thank God!